Twerton Park: The Bath End

 Located to the east of the ground, the smallest of the four stands.
 The Bath End contains no roofing, and the terracing is shallow, stretching just 4-5 rows deep, the stand gets wider as it gets closer to the Popular Side.
 Wooden fencing lines the back of the stand.
 The Bath End is all standing, and can hold 800 fans at full physical capacity.
 The terrace contains netting behind it in an attempt to prevent loose balls from being kicked out of the ground.

 The Popular Side

-Located opposite the Grandstand, with a physical capacity of 3,500 the terrace runs the length of the pitch and is covered by metal roofing and is all standing.
+Located opposite the Grandstand, with a physical capacity of 3,500 the terrace runs the length of the pitch and is covered by metal roofing.
 The Popular Side is home to the club's most vocal and passionate support, with flags and banners being put up at either end of which Bath City are attacking.
 The stand has a drinks/snacks bar at the half way line.
-Originally the terrace was designed to hold around 6,000 fans, though the stand has been brought forward significantly and thus its overall capacity reduced.
+The terrace was originally designed to hold around 6,000 fans, the stand has since been brought forward significantly and its overall capacity reduced.
 On 2 August 2022 the club announced the opening of a bar on The Popular Side.